 This can be any internet provider that is prepared to provide a fiber connection to your Base Station, eg CentryLink or Comcast.

 Another possibility is a bank of Comcast cable modems, one per household, with each household VPNing into their own cable modem.

 This provides the interface between the private fiber network and the backhaul provider.

 It is equipment installed in a small hut to keep out the weather.

 In addition to finding somewhere to put the hut, the biggest issue is providing 115V power to the hut.
 The cleanest way is to have its own connection to the power company with its own electricity meter.

-Another possibility is to power it using off-line solar use this needs a larger hut to provide more roof area.
+Another possibility is to power it using off-line solar.
+This needs a larger hut to provide more roof area.

 The hut could be in the road easement or it could be placed on a small piece of rented land, eg rented from the city.
-It needs to be a location that the power company is ok providing power to and is long term stable from a legal perspective.
+If not solar powered, it needs to be a location that the power company is ok providing power to and is long term stable from a legal perspective.
 A covenant may be necessary.

 To help persuade the City, the hut can also be used as a kid's school bus shelter.
 Another sweetener is to provide free internet access (wireless) at the City's evacuation site (password protected with password given out on evacuation days and changed the day after).